 Most children resist nail trimming.
 But kids on the autism spectrum, kids with sensory sensitivity, and children with significant language delays can turn this simple grooming task into an epic contest of wills.
 Understanding why they fight you is the first step in solving this problem.

-There are some good reasons why cutting your child’s nails can be so difficult for them.
-If you can identify the “why”, you can often adapt the experience to help your child handle this grooming task.
+There are some good reasons why cutting your child’s nails can be so difficult for them to handle.
+If you can identify the “why”, you can adapt the experience to help a child handle this grooming task.
 Even if your child doesn’t immediately calm down, you may be calmer and more compassionate when they squirm.
 And a calmer parent can inspire calmness in their child.

-- Most typically developing young children do not enjoy nail trimming.
-They put up with it because they have the following abilities: they understand your explanation, they tolerate the frustration of sitting passively, and they tolerate the awkwardness of having their finger held by another person and don’t mind the pressure applied to each nail.
+- Typical kids put up with nail care because they have the following abilities: they understand your explanation, they tolerate the frustration of sitting passively, and they tolerate the awkwardness of having their finger held by another person and don’t mind the pressure applied to each nail.
 In addition, they do not see the nail as an essential part of themselves, and they do not fear that you will injure them by accident.
-If your child doesn’t yet have some of these skills, then you are going to have problems when you want to trim your child’s nails.
+If your child still doesn’t yet have some of these skills, then you are going to have problems when you want to trim your child’s nails.